timhwang21/reading-notes/AbstractAlgebra/algebraic_structures.md

 Similarly to how sets correspond to types, structures correspond to *typeclasses*.
 For example, `(x, (++), [])` can be described as a monoid over the set `[x]` or an instance of the `Monoid` typeclass for the list type.
 The typeclass defintion is basically the parameterized structure definition, and a typeclass `instance` is the structure defined for a particular type.

 Numbers, strings, and sets are common example types used to express and grok structures.
 However, there's a discrepancy between category theory sets and Haskell (or any typed) sets, as sets in category theory are not parameterized (they're basically all `Set any`s).

+Functions themselves can be the elements of a given structure.
+For example, the set of geometric operations on a 2D square is an algebraic structure (specifically, a group).
+The domain is the set of all operations that take and return a shape (rotate 90deg, rotate 180deg, flip horizontal, etc.).
+The binary operator here is composition.

 Remember that structures are, at minimum, a tuple of a set and an operation; similarly, an instance of a typeclass is at minimum a tuple of a type and a function.
 Many types form many valid structure (or have many instances of typeclasses) via its functions.
 Thus, in Haskell we use `newtype` to identify which structure we're referring to.